Powerlearnproject/se-day1-assignment-JonDee17/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
--Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
+.
+Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
-- it ensures the creation of reliable, scalable, and innovative software solutions that meet user needs.
+. it ensures the creation of reliable, scalable, and innovative software solutions that meet user needs.

 Identify and describe at least three key milestones in the evolution of software engineering.

 .
 1960s: Birth of software engineering as a discipline due to increasing software complexity.
 .
 1970s: the advent of structured programming to improve code readability.
 .
 2000s-present: the rise of agile methodologies